 Work slowly and steadily to ensure ample coverage to the deck.
 Prevent coating the deck too thickly with each application to avoid blotching and later peeling and chipping.
 Wait for at least 24 hours between successive coats.

 Q: How often should I reapply wood stain or sealer to my deck?

 It is best to apply wood stain or sealer to your deck at least once a year.
-It largely depends on the type of climate in your area.
-You can get away with refinishing even every two to three years in less sunny regions.
-But you also need to consider the rain and snow factor.
-Hence, if it rains and snows a lot where you live, you would need to have a robust sealant on your deck surfaces.
+It largely depends on the type of climate in your area, and you can get away with refinishing even every two to three years in less sunny regions.
+But it would be best if you also considered the rain and snow factor.
+Hence, if it rains and snows a lot where you live, you need to have a robust sealant on your deck surfaces.

 A deck in your garden with wooden outdoor furniture is great to have.
-But you need to be vigilant about maintaining these wooden structures.
-Although you can get professionals to attend to the required maintenance, sealing and staining wood is not a difficult task if you are into woodworking projects.
+Although you can get professionals to attend to the required maintenance, sealing and staining wood is not difficult if you are into woodworking projects.

 The information we have provided here about wood stain vs. sealer should be sufficient to enable you to use these two finishes in the best way possible for your woodworking projects.